wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 ###Which tools do I need?###

 You can write Android programs on PCs, Macs, and Linux machines.
-(This is unlike writing apps for iOS devices which can only be done on Macs.)
+This is unlike writing apps for iOS devices which can only be done on Macs legally.
 You’ll need a piece of software called an IDE (Integrated Development Environment).
 Android Studio is now the official IDE for Android, which we recommend.
 It’s a free download and works on all platforms.
 Although there are other IDEs available to use with Android, such as Eclipse and IntelliJ, we are hoping to steer everyone towards Android Studio as that is the platform fully supported by Google, the developer of Android,  moving forward.
 You will also need both the Java Development Kit (JDK) and the Android SDK.
 Note:  the JDK is different than the JRE (Java Runtime Environment) which allows people to run Java programs.
 We need the JDK to be able to write Java programs.

-**Do I need an Android phone/tablet in order to make an app?**
+###Do I need an Android phone/tablet in order to make an app?###

-No!*  The Android SDK includes a mobile device emulator — a virtual mobile device that runs on your computer.
+No!
+(Though it sure is fun to put the apps you make on your own device.)
+The Android SDK includes a mobile device emulator — a virtual mobile device that runs on your computer.
 The emulator lets you develop and test Android applications without using a physical device.
-There are other emulators we will discuss later.
+There are other emulators like genymotion which we will discuss later.

-*It sure is fun though to put the apps you make on your own device.

-**What should I do first?**
+###I'm ready to get started.
+What should I do first?###

 Check to see that you have JDK 7 or JDK 8 on your computer.